robfatland/pythonbytes/nim/README.md

 ### Two useful ingredients

-Here are two things that could be used in a Nim program: while and exit().
+Here are two things that could be used in a Nim program: `while` and `exit()`.

 `while` is a Python key word that creates a simple loop.
+It is like a simpler version of a `for` loop.
 Suppose we have this code:

 ```